The Wedding Present: Reformation (2004–2019)

-In 2009 two The Wedding Present songs, "I'm From Further North Than You", and "Ringway to SeaTac" appeared in the award-winning Monty Miranda directed independent film Skills Like This.
+In 2009 two Wedding Present songs, "I'm from Further North Than You" and "Ringway to SeaTac", appeared in the award-winning Monty Miranda–directed independent film Skills Like This.
 The director was praised for his use of music in an integrated soundtrack.

-In August 2010 it was announced that De Castro would not be touring with The Wedding Present for the Autumn 21st anniversary tour of Bizarro, and that her last gig would be at 28 August 2010 at Gedge's mini festival "At the Edge of the Sea" in Brighton.
+In August 2010 it was announced that De Castro would not be touring with the Wedding Present for the Autumn 21st anniversary tour of Bizarro, and that her last gig would be at 28 August 2010 at Gedge's mini festival "At the Edge of the Sea" in Brighton.
 This marked the end of a 12-year association with Gedge, stretching back to when Cinerama was formed.
 She was replaced by Pepe le Moko.

-A new Wedding Present album, Valentina was released in March 2012.
+A new Wedding Present album, Valentina, was released in March 2012.
 Shortly before its release, guitarist Graeme Ramsay left the band after six years. and was replaced by Patrick Alexander (ex-The Young Playthings and The Pipettes).

-During 2012, The Wedding Present toured a set which usually featured the whole of Seamonsters, performed live and in album order.
+During 2012, the Wedding Present toured a set which usually featured the whole of Seamonsters, performed live and in album order.
 The rest of the set was a mixture of songs from Valentina and the back catalogue.
-In April of the year, The Wedding Present toured Australia for the first time, playing concerts in Adelaide, Sydney and Melbourne.
+In April of the year, the Wedding Present toured Australia for the first time, playing concerts in Adelaide, Sydney and Melbourne.

-On 25 October 2012, the 4 Songs Extended Player was released on download only.
-These four new songs ("Journey Into Space", "Pain Perdu", "1000 Fahrenheit" & "Can You Keep a Secret") recorded during the Valentina sessions could be downloaded following the purchase of 'Valentina: The Story of a Wedding Present, a book documenting the making of the long player itself.
+On 25 October 2012, the 4 Songs Extended Play was released on download only.
+These four new songs ("Journey Into Space", "Pain Perdu", "1000 Fahrenheit" and "Can You Keep a Secret") recorded during the Valentina sessions could be downloaded following the purchase of Valentina: The Story of a Wedding Present, a book documenting the making of the long player itself.
 Valentina itself was re-released in May 2015 after being re-interpreted and re-recorded by David Gedge's other band Cinerama.

 In early 2013 the band started a world tour including taking in the US, Australia and for the first time New Zealand.
-The Wedding Present played 'George Best' and 'The Hit Parade' in their entirety on this tour celebrating the 25th and 21st 'birthday' of these albums respectively.
+The Wedding Present played George Best and The Hit Parade in their entirety on this tour celebrating the 25th and 21st 'birthday' of these albums respectively.

-The band released their ninth album, Going, Going... on 2 September 2016.
+The band released their ninth album, Going, Going..., on 2 September 2016.

 2017 saw the 30th anniversary of the release of George Best, an anniversary tour and a feature-length documentary about the record titled The Wedding Present: Something Left Behind.

-In mid-2019, the band issued a completely re-recorded version of 1988 compilation Tommy, plus their first picture disc - a 10" single featuring two new songs.
+In mid-2019, the band issued a completely re-recorded version of 1988 compilation Tommy, plus their first picture disc: a 10" single featuring two new songs.

 In late 2019, the band toured playing Bizarro in its entirety.
 During this tour the band were joined on guitar by Jon Stewart of Sleeper and Chris Hardwick from My Life Story on drums.